TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/python_online_editor_sign_up.md

 ## Parts of the IDE
 ![Parts of the IDE](ide_label.png)
-* editor
+1. file tree
-* bash/terminal
+2. bash/terminal
-* file tree
+3. editor

-* rest is okay to ignore for now
+You can ignore the other parts for now!

 ## Running Python
 1. In the bottom half of the screen there should be a tab called "bash"